San Diego Zoo Safari Park Guide

 Tiger Trail

-Follow the Tiger Trail through a bamboo forest into a lush, verdant exhibit that features several Sumatran tigers.
+Follow the Tiger Trail through a bamboo forest into a lush, verdant exhibit with several Sumatran tigers.
 In addition to giving you the opportunity to see these majestic cats, the exhibit includes education about illegal poaching and logging that threatens their livelihood.
 The enclosure includes a pool for the cats and a waterfall that guests can walk under.
-In addition, the shop has a viewing area with tables and chairs in front of windows that look out at the enclosure.
+In addition, the shop has a viewing area with tables and chairs in front of windows that look over the enclosure.

 Flightline Safari